dimassuarez/APTAMD/README.md

 <img src="./Images/rwgamd.png" width="50%" height="50%" style="display: block; margin: 0 auto">

 In the example, snapshot # 33922 assigned to bin #10 (located on the free energy minimum; bins with marginal populations on the biased distribution are ignored) corresponds to snapshot #13922 in the MD trajectory segment #2.
-It has a low value of GaMD boost potential and could be selected for subsequent cMD jobs.
+It has a low value of GaMD boost potential and could be selected for subsequent MD jobs.
 The coordinates are saved in a separate PDB file named as `snap_10_13922.pdb`.
-Note that

 *Selected GAMD model*